-I picked a really good time to get back on track with Weight Watchers as they just rolled out their new Smart Points Plan!
-Starting fresh I am making sure I do a generic “back to basics” plan as well which will help me make sure I have what I need to be successful!
-It doesn’t matter what part of your weight loss journey you are in, if you are feeling stuck then going back to basics for tracking and your food is a great way to give yourself a good kick start.
+Make sure you do a complete “back to basics” plan or start out on the right foot.
+It doesn’t matter what part of your weight loss journey you are in if you are feeling stuck then going back to basics for tracking and your food is a great way to give yourself a good kick start.
 Now you need to have a set of tools at your disposal to make this journey a bit easier to take part in.

 My Smart Phone And E-tools: